With so many models to choose from, how do you choose just one?

 4. Best for Long-Distance Running

-For nearly three decades, the Gel-Nimbus has been a staple shoe in the distance running community.
-Now with the Gel-Nimbus 24 running shoes, ASICS has managed to further refine this near perfect running shoe.
+For nearly three decades, the ASICS Gel Nimbus has been a staple shoe in the long distance running community.
+Now, with the release of the ASICS Gel Nimbus 25 running shoes, ASICS has managed to further refine this near perfect running shoe.

-While they're great as an everyday athletic shoe, they excel as a long-distance running shoe.
+While they're great as everyday running shoes, they excel as long-distance running shoes.

 Price: 0.00$